-- Mileage reimbursement to volunteers is limited to the IRS' current business standard mileage rate.
-For details, see the IRS Standard Mileage Rates webpage. - Currently charitable organizations can reimburse a volunteer up to 14 cents per mile and employees up to 65.5 cents per mile. - Grant funds used to purchase volunteer recognition items may not exceed \$10 per volunteer per fiscal year. - Grant funds used to purchase food and beverages for volunteers may not exceed \$500 per organization per fiscal year.
+- Mileage reimbursement to volunteers is limited to the IRS current charitable organization mileage rate.
+For details, see the IRS Standard Mileage Rates webpage. - In 2024, charitable organizations can reimburse a volunteer up to 14 cents per mile and employees up to 67 cents per mile. - Grant funds used to purchase volunteer recognition items may not exceed \$10 per volunteer per fiscal year.
+This expense is only allowed for the Taxpayer Assistance Grant. - Grant funds used to purchase food and beverages for volunteers may not exceed \$500 per organization per fiscal year.
 Food and beverage purchases for customers are not allowed.
+This expense is only allowed for the Taxpayer Assistance Grant.

-Ineligible expenses include, but are not limited to:
+Ineligible expenses are not limited to:

-- Administrative costs for preparing the grant proposal - Alcohol - Bad debts, late payment fees, finance charges, or contingency funds - Coffee machines - Costs incurred to mail tax returns to the IRS or state offices - Costs of goods or services for personal use of program employees or volunteers - Costs or expenses incurred outside the grant period - Costs that do not support or benefit the program or are unnecessary in carrying out the program - Financial Education and Asset Building (FEAB) expenses - Fundraising - Gift cards - Lobbyists or political contributions - Parking or traffic violations - Purchase, construction, repair, or rehabilitation of a building - Salary payments to intake screeners, return preparers, and quality reviewers - Tax preparation software; the IRS provides tax preparation software for VITA and TCE tax preparation sites free of charge - Taxes, except sales tax on goods and services
+- Administrative costs for preparing the grant proposal - Alcohol - Bad debts, late payment fees, finance charges, or contingency funds - Coffee machines - Costs incurred to mail tax returns to the IRS or state offices - Costs of goods or services for personal use of program employees or volunteers - Costs or expenses incurred outside the grant period - Costs that do not support or benefit the program or are unnecessary in carrying out the program - Financial Education and Asset Building (FEAB) expenses - Fundraising - Gift cards - Lobbyists or political contributions - Out of state transportation and travel expenses.
+Minnesota will be considered the home state for determining whether travel is out of state. - Parking or traffic violations - Purchase, construction, repair, or rehabilitation of a building or any portion thereof - Salary payments to intake screeners, return preparers, and quality reviewers - Tax preparation software; the IRS provides tax preparation software for VITA and TCE tax preparation sites free of charge - Taxes, except sales tax on goods and services and payroll taxes